- Nearly 3.8 million residents are enrolled in Medicare in New York.

 Medicare enrollment in New York

-As of late 2021, more than 3.7 million people were covered by Medicare in New York, amounting to more than 19% of the state’s population.
+As of late 2022, nearly 3.8 million people were covered by Medicare in New York, amounting to more than 19% of the state’s population.

 In most cases, Medicare enrollment goes along with turning 65 years old.
 But people who have been receiving disability benefits for at least 24 months are also eligible for Medicare, as are people with ALS or end-stage renal disease (those latter two groups do not have to wait 24 months for their Medicare eligibility to take effect).

-In New York, 12.6% of Medicare beneficiaries are under 65 and eligible due to disability, which is the same as the nationwide average (it varies considerably from state to state).
+In New York, almost 12% of Medicare beneficiaries are under 65 and eligible due to disability, which is the same as the nationwide average (it varies somewhat from state to state).

 - Understand the difference between Medigap, Medicare Advantage, and Medicare Part D (including tips for picking the best coverage combination to meet your needs).